garthvh/garthvh.github.io/_posts/2015/2015-6-25-Building-the-Ciclop-3d-Scanner-Part-3-Laser-Cutting-and-Electronics.markdown

 year: 2015
 month: 6
 day: 25
-summary: Building the Ciclop 3d Scanner Part 3 Laser Cutting with Ponoko
+summary: Building the Ciclop 3d Scanner Part 3 Laser Cutting and Electronics
 ---

 One of the final pieces that I had not figured out for my [Ciclop Scanner](http://www.thingiverse.com/thing:740357) was the 200MM diameter laser cut acrylic turntable disc.
 There were laser cutting services available from some people I had met at a 3D printing workshop and at local makerspaces but I wanted to try and find a more universal option.